241798402-GH-MABOKO/Facebook-post-html-css/README.md

-Sure!
-Here's a README for your GitHub repository that provides an overview of the project, how to set it up, and how to use it:

----

 # Facebook Post UI

 This repository contains a simple HTML and CSS-based implementation of a Facebook post UI.
 It includes a user profile section, post image, interactions, reactions, and comments, styled to resemble a social media post.